kodi-pvr/pvr.vuplus/README.md

 * **Streaming port**: This option defines the streaming port the set-top box uses to stream live tv.
 The default is 8001 which should be fine if the user did not define a custom port within the webinterface.
 * **Use secure HTTP (https) for streams**: Use https to connect to streams.
 * **Use login for streams**: Use the login username and password for streams.
 * **Connection check timeout**: The value in seconds to wait for a connection check to complete before failure.
 Useful for tuning on older Enigma2 devices.
+Note, this setting should rarely need to be changed.
+It's more likely the `Connection check interval` setting will have the desired effect.
+Default is 30 seconds.
 * **Connection check interval**: The value in seconds to wait between connection checks.
 Useful for tuning on older Enigma2 devices.
+Default is 10 seconds.

 ### General
 Within this tab general options are configured.